-"Office of Small Business Utilization staff" is the staff with responsibility for supporting small business activities.
-In Central Office, this is the Office of Small Business Utilization, (OSBU) (E) and the Small Business Technical Advisors (SBTAs).
-In the Regions, this staff may be a separate office (e.g., Small Business Utilization Centers (SBUCs).
+"Office of Small Business Utilization staff" as used in this subpart means the staff with responsibility for supporting small business activities.
+In Central Office, this is the Office of Small Business Utilization, (OSBU) and the Small Business Technical Advisors (SBTAs).
+In the Regions, this staff is a separate office (e.g., Small Business Utilization Centers (SBUCs).